JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8009 days**.

-And here is a just a random fact -  **Five thousandths of a millimeter is the tolerance of accuracy at the LEGO mould factories**.
+And here is a just a random fact -  **Olives, which grow on trees, were first cultivated 5,000 years ago in Syria**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 02 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 03 Dec, 2025.</sub>